shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-11-WritingHTMLSettingsPages.md

 section: Tutorials
 ---

-# Writing a React settings page
+# Writing an HTML settings page

 In this tutorial, we'll show you how to create HTML Settings pages for both shortcut settings and extension settings pages.
 HTML settings pages are useful to developers who have an existing dashboard they want to implement into the Builder without having to re-write it into React.
 For example if they have an existing AngularJS based dashboard.